caller79/rest-parsers/README.md

 ` /api/products?fromPrice=<xxx>&toPrice=<yyy>`

-This only allows an interval and all the validations, parsing and translation into SQL needs to be done.
+This only allows one interval and all the validations, parsing and translation into SQL needs to be done.
 Instead, you may define your API as

 ` /api/products?priceRange=<zzz>`

-And allow a numeric range to be passed, such as [0,1000) for products with a price less than 1000 or [0,100)(500,600) for products between 0 and 100 (exclusive) or between 500 and 600 (both excluded) .
+And allow a numeric range to be passed, such as [0,1000) for products with a price less than 1000 or [0,100)(500,600) for products between 0 and 100 (exclusive) or between 500 and 600 (both excluded).
 Validation, parsing and conversion are handled by NumericRangeFactory:

 ```
 NumericRangeFactory factory = new NumericRangeFactory();